 Adapted Digital Assessments

-Who can use digital papers?
+Who can use digital papers and assessments?

 Pupils who are placed at a 'substantial disadvantage' with the usual 'published assessment arrangements'.